Homemade Peri Peri Chicken Recipe (with Sauce)

 I first had Peri Peri Chicken at Nando’s in Pakistan and I resented not having had it earlier or more often and I resented the chain for not being global enough.
 (These are standard Tea for Turmeric-style resentments.)
 When I moved to Houston, I diligently sampled all of the halal Peri Peri restaurants.
 Here’s an interesting article on why the Pakistani & Indian community is particularly fond of it.

 I didn’t consider making it at home until I tried Urban Accent’s Peri Peri seasoning and was blown away by it’s on-point flavor.
-I suggest using it for this recipe for a restaurant-like taste.
+I suggest using it or any other Peri Peri spice blend for a restaurant-like taste.
 But rest assured, if you can’t find it or buy it online, I’ve given an easy substitute of paprika and red chili flakes that’ll still taste delicious.

 What is Peri Peri (or Peli Peli) and how does it taste?